A Northwest Pronunciation Guide

 Ririe RYE-ree

-Schweitzer SHWITE-zer
+Schweitzer SWITE-zer

 Shoshone sho-SHO-nee or sho-SHONE